ordercloud-api/ordercloud-javascript-sdk/docs/Orders.md

 <a name="PatchBillingAddress"></a>
 # **PatchBillingAddress**
-> Order PatchBillingAddress(buyerID, orderID, address)
+> Order PatchBillingAddress(direction, orderID, address)